wasabepeanut/verkkoon-tunkeutuminen_kurssi/h3 Aaltoja harjaamassa.md

 f) Overview of a sample

-For this task I will be analyzing a sample with URH.
+For this task I will be analyzing a [sample](https://terokarvinen.com/verkkoon-tunkeutuminen-ja-tiedustelu/samples/1-on-on-on-HackRF-20250412_113805-433_912MHz-2MSps-2MHz.complex16s) with URH.

 ![image](https://github.com/user-attachments/assets/3dee82e9-bb9e-4567-8d7c-969ca8d31a00)

+This is what the sample looks like at first glance.
+Some information can already be determined from the name.

+Information:
+- Length: 5.36 seconds.
+- Frequency: 433.912 MHz.
+- Date: 12.4.2025 11:38:05

+To my eyes, it looks like there was 3 separate signals send from the device.
+This might mean that the device button was pressed 3 times with about 1,3 second intervals, with the last one being a little longer.

 # References